furra/welc_presentation2/PITCHME.md

 * Understand others' people actions and behaviours

 <br/>
-An unexamined life is not worth living.
+"An unexamined life is not worth living."
 <br/>***-Socrates***

 ---